anil-k-rajamoni18/JavaBackendDevOps/DEVOPS/K8/lesson4_Config_Storage.md

 ### ✅ What is a StorageClass?

+- A StorageClass defines how a PersistentVolume (PV) should be dynamically provisioned when a PersistentVolumeClaim (PVC) requests storage.
 - Defines **how storage is provisioned dynamically**.
 - Used with cloud providers or external storage systems.

 ### 📘 Example